 Nafplion (near Athens)

-What do most visitors Greece want to do after seeing the ancient sights of Athens?
+What do most visitors to Greece want to do after seeing the ancient sights of Athens?
 Bask on the beaches of its idyllic islands is often high on the agenda.
-But should you have the urge to try something different then the port town of Nafplion is highly recommendable.
+But should you have the urge to try something different, then the port town of Nafplion is highly recommendable.
 Situated on the Peloponnese peninsula, King Otto made Nafplion the first capital of the Kingdom of Greece before the title was given to Athens.
 Prior to this the Byzantines, Venetians, Turks and Ottomans all left their mark on the town.

 The Old Town is the perfect place to put your map aside, wander aimlessly and appreciate the pomp of the previous ruling empires.
 Vivid flowers overflow from balconies along narrow alleyways, creating postcard-perfect images at the turn of every corner.
 Taverns set up tables on the pavements and locals sip on beer, wine and ouzo while stood at the windows of bars.
 Not content with one hillside fort, the town has two that gaze out over the glistening Argolic Gulf.
 This secret gem is only a 2-hour drive from Athens and if you’d still like to hit the beach then the resorts of Karathona and Tolo are close by.
 After all Greece, and Athens more specifically, is one of the best winter destinations in Europe, so you can visit all year long.

 Southern Chile (near Patagonia)